Emperor Group: Watches and jewellery

 Emperor Watch & Jewellery Limited was founded in 1942 by Yeung Shing.
 The company is a retailer of timepieces and a manufacturer of jewellery.
 On 22 March 2011, the firm announced its 2010 annual results, reporting revenue of approximately HK$4,095 million, an increase of 52.5%.

 Property

 Real estate investment and property development of Emperor Group are mainly managed by Emperor International Holdings Limited.
 Formally established in 1990, its operations were originally limited to Hong Kong.
 From 2005, the group began to acquire a number of properties in Macao.
 Beginning in 2006, the group has engaged in property development projects in Beijing.
 As of February 2011, the total value of the group's properties was HK$20 billion.
 In Hong Kong, the group has become the second largest landlord of ground-floor shop spaces on Russell Street in Causeway Bay where retail rents have risen to become the second highest in the world, ranking only below that of Fifth Avenue in New York.

+In June 2024, Emperor International Holdings Limited was among ten companies to receive the (Building and Construction Information) BCI Asia Top 10 Developers Award.